 [Warning: the following contains major spoilers for The Passage two-part finale "Stay in the Light" and "Last Lesson," and The Passage book series]

 Fox's The Passage fed hungry book-readers when it adapted a key component of the novel's plot: A 100-year time jump.
 But for those who hadn't read the books, the twist might've seemed to come out of nowhere — all of a sudden, bam!
 It's a century later but Amy looks almost exactly the same, and the fates of several key characters are up in the air.

-A time jump of that length means it's likely not everyone from the main cast in Season 1 survived.
-Some — namely the eerie virals — are almost guaranteed to be showing up again in a hypothetical second season, while others might not be so lucky.
+A time jump of that length means it's likely not everyone survived.
+Some — namely the eerie virals — are almost guaranteed to still be around, while others might not be so lucky.

 Showrunner Liz Heldens confirms that Season 2 would echo Justin Cronin's 2010 novel and jump ahead 100 years.